umutulay/youtube-playlist-automation/README.md

 1. Google Cloud Console

-a.
-Create a project on the Google Cloud Console.
+- Create a project on the Google Cloud Console.
-b.
-Enable the YouTube Data API v3 for your project.
+- Enable the YouTube Data API v3 for your project.
-c.
-Create OAuth 2.0 credentials for a Desktop app.
+- Create OAuth 2.0 credentials for a Desktop app.
-d.
-Download the client secrets file (client_secrets.json) and place it in the same directory as the script.
+- Download the client secrets file (client_secrets.json) and place it in the same directory as the script.

 2. Clone the repo `https://github.com/umutulay/youtube_auto_playlist_create_by_search.git`